-BUS420 International Trade 3 Credits This course answers the question of whether to export or import.
+BUS420 International Trade 3 Credits

+This course answers the question of whether to export or import.
 International trade is a topic that has been discussed in the news media and in government/business talks.
-Students study how real- world problems are solved from the decision to export or import, packaging and transportation, terminology, required documentation, financing trade, international quality factors, and an overview of international trade laws.
+Students study how real-world problems are solved from the decision to export or import, packaging and transportation, terminology, required documentation, financing trade, international quality factors, and an overview of international trade laws.

-BUS425 Internet Technology 3 Credits This course is a study of what is required for establishing and operating an electronic business.
+BUS425 Internet Technology 3 Credits

+This course is a study of what is required for establishing and operating an electronic business.
 It covers the information needed by the entrepreneur and executive making e-business plans.
-Covered in this course is how to choose the right technologies, avoid the legal pitfalls, and to secure a Web site.
+Covered in this course is how to choose the right technologies, avoid the legal pitfalls, and to secure a Website.

-Prerequisites: BUS325 or BUS326 and EXE120 or another college level computer course standing future marketing trends.
+Prerequisites: BUS325 and EXE120 or another collegelevel computer course anagement 3 Credits